JackGruber/Joplin-Tools/README.md

 # Joplin Hotfolder for fileupload

-Python Hotfolder script to add files to Joplin.
+Python Hotfolder script to add files to Joplin over the Joplin API.

 ## Info